 One-Shop-Stop Concept

 The original goal of this activity is the establishment of an EGI marketplace of research related services for science, ideally applying the one-shop-stop concept.
-In order to develop a one-shop-stop concept EGI must develop a solution that allows resource providers to register and provide any type of relevant research resource within the marketplace without any barrier of entry.
+In order to develop a one-shop-stop concept, EGI must develop a solution that allows resource providers to register and provide any type of relevant research resource within the marketplace without any barrier of entry.
 Then with tools within the system the resource providers can control visibility and access to these resources to create distinct views on their resources.
 These may be local to their organization or from a community.
 In essence a marketplace as a service model will need to be developed for resource providers, and for the user a personalized environment is provided to help discover and use these resources.

 In academia research resources are often provided free (e.g. internal facilities, national resources) or based on project funding.
 In some cases resources are offered internally or externally for a charge, most times with a different price structures for each.
 Therefore using a brokerage model where a portion of the fees is used to fund a marketplace infrastructure is not practical.
-In addition the goal would be to have has as many participants in the marketplace as possible, and the expectation from users today is that an Internet based tool is offered free of charge.
+In addition the goal would be to have as many participants in the marketplace as possible, and the expectation from users today is that an Internet based tool is offered free of charge.
 Different approaches can be used to allow the tool to be offered for free and with no brokerage fee, but in the end the approach of a consortium funded tool was found to be the most appropriate.
 As there will be many different business models for resource providers, individual resource providers must be able to select which one they use or even use multiple types (e.g. free to a particular research community and pay for use to researchers outside a community).
 The marketplace should put no constraints on the business models used by resource providers.

 Legal, Policy and Business Framework for a Marketplace